My areas of research include: Migration, remittances, return migration, Latin American economics, poverty, and development

 Return Migration and Development

 There is reason to suspect that return migrants can reduce social violence in migrant-prone regions of the world.
-Taking into account that recent research shows positive effects of return migration in countries of origin, we consider that returners may reduce violence by contributing to social renewal and economic growth in the areas in which they choose to resettle.
+Taking into account that recent research shows positive effects of return migration, we consider that returners may reduce violence by contributing to social renewal and economic growth in their home communities.
 We estimate the direct effects of return migration in the context of Mexico, a traditionally migrant country that has suffered record levels of violence in the past decade.
-Using data on homicide rates from 2,456 municipalities for the 2011-2013 period and a two-stage approach, we find that higher rates of return migration lead to a decline in local homicide rates.
-We also show, with a censored quantile instrumental variable (CQIV) model, that return migration has the strongest negative effects in municipalities in which violence levels are highest.
-Our work has important implications for crime reduction policies in developing countries, and specifically, in Mexico, where social violence has wreaked havoc on society in recent years.
+Using data on homicide rates from 2,456 municipalities for the 2011-2013 period and an instrumental variable bivariate Tobit maximum likelihood approach, we find that higher rates of return migration lead to a decline in local homicide rates.
+We also show, with a censored quantile instrumental variable (CQIV) model, that municipalities in the bottom quartile of the homicide rate distribution benefit the most from return migration.
+Our work has important implications for crime reduction policies in developing countries, and specifically in Mexico, where social violence has wreaked havoc on society in recent years.

 Mixed Effects of Remittances on Child Education (2018, IZA Journal of Development and Migration)